KIKI007/KIKI007.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle: Assistant Professor, HKUST

 profile:
   align: right
-  image: prof_pic.jpg
+  image: ziqi_pic.jpg
   image_circular: false # crops the image to make it circular
-  more_info: >
+  more_info:
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Rm 1002, IAS Buidling, </p>
+    <p>HKUST</p>
+    <p>Hong Kong, China</p>

-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

 announcements:
-  enabled: true # includes a list of news items
+  enabled: false # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Ziqi Wang is an assistant professor at the Division of Integrative Systems and Design, Hong Kong University of Science and Technology.
+His research interest is centered on **computational assemblies**, with the objective of designing, analyzing and fabricating complex assemblies using computation and robotics.

+He was a postdoctoral researcher jointly appointed at the Creative Computation Lab and Sycamore at EPFL, supervised by Prof. Stefana Parascho and Prof. Maryam Kamgarpour.
+Previously, from 2022 to 2024, He was a postdoctoral researcher at the Computational Robotics Lab, ETH Zurich, advised by Prof. Stelian Coros.
+He completed his Ph.D. at the Geometric Computing Laboratory (GCM) at EPFL in 2021, guided by Prof. Mark Pauly.
+Before his Ph.D., he earned his Bachelor's in Mathematics in 2017 from the University of Science and Technology of China (USTC).